Why Is It So Damn Hard To Keep A Journal?

 Reader, I won’t lie to you: I found it incredibly difficult to think of anything to write for the first few nights and mornings.
 The words of my university’s creative writing tutor rang in my ears, however – just start writing, and the words will come – and so that’s what I did.
 I wrote banal little sentences about my day: about what I’d eaten for breakfast, lunch, and dinner.
 About how delayed the trains had been.
 About the weather (how incredibly, painfully British of me).
 Unsurprisingly, I began to view the journaling as a chore to be ticked off, rather than as valuable time for myself.

 This is normal: as humans, we are notoriously bad at forging new habits.
 In fact, research shows that 23% of people quit their resolutions by the end of the first week, and 43% quit by the end of January.
-“Like resolutions, you might start journaling with great intentions and goodwill, but find they often fade within a few weeks,” says Dr. Ben-Ari.
-“People might find it hard to stick to a journaling schedule, as it doesn't offer the same benefits for everyone's mental and emotional health.”
+“Like resolutions, you might start journaling with great intentions and goodwill, but find they often fade within a few weeks,” says Dr Ben-Ari.

 AdvertisementADVERTISEMENT